zsparal/api-documentation/source/reference/oauth2/tokens.rst

 .. parameter:: scope
    :type: string

    A space separated list of permissions.
-Please refer to :doc:`Permissions </connect/permissions>` for the full permission list.
+Refer to :doc:`Permissions </connect/permissions>` for the full permission list.

 Example
 -------